The best Atlassian Jira Data Center alternatives

 The end of Jira on-premises: Atlassian Data Center terminates support

-Atlassian is pulling the plug on Jira Data Center—and with it, the last on-premises option for Jira users.
+Atlassian is discontinuing Jira Data Center, and with it, the last on-premises option for Jira users.
 By 2029, support and updates will be gone entirely.
 The countdown has started: migrate to the cloud, plan a hybrid setup, or find a true on-premises alternative before the clock runs out.
+The first phase will be here by the end of March 2026.

 Frequently asked questions